Guyana says Venezuela navy evicted survey ship from its waters

 BRIDGETOWN (Reuters) - Guyana’s government said on Friday the navy of neighboring Venezuela had evicted a ship used by a U.S. oil exploration company from Guyanese waters, calling the move unprecedented and a serious threat to security.

-The Venezuela authorities, meanwhile, accused the survey ship, which was being used by Texas-based Anadarko Petroleum Corp, of violating its territorial waters.
+Guyana’s foreign ministry said a Venezuelan naval vessel on Thursday ordered the RV Teknik Perdana to change course and stop surveying.
+The ministry said the ship, which was being used by Texas-based Anadarko Petroleum Corp, was then escorted to the Venezuelan island of Margarita.

-A border dispute has simmered between the two South American countries for more than a century and oil exploration has only fanned the flames.
+Officials at Venezuela’s defense ministry were not immediately available to comment.
+A border dispute between the two countries began more than a century ago, and oil exploration in recent years has only fan the flames.

-Guyana’s foreign ministry said a Venezuelan naval vessel on Thursday ordered the RV Teknik Perdana to stop surveying and then escorted it to the Venezuelan island of Margarita.

-“The actions taken by the Venezuelan navy vessel constitute a serious threat to the peace of this sub-region,” Guyana’s foreign ministry said in a statement.
+“The actions taken by the Venezuelan navy vessel constitute a serious threat to the peace of this sub-region,” Guyana’s foreign ministry said in a statement after Thursday’s incident.

+After a disagreement about whose territory the RV Teknik Perdana was working in, Guyana’s foreign ministry said its crew was told to change course and switch off its surveying gear.

-“It was...clear the vessel and its crew were not only being escorted out of Guyana’s waters, but were under arrest.
-These actions by the Venezuelan naval vessel are unprecedented.”
+“It was then clear the vessel and its crew were not only being escorted out of Guyana’s waters, but were under arrest.
+These actions by the Venezuelan naval vessel are unprecedented in Guyana-Venezuela relations,” the statement said.

+Guyana said it had demanded the immediate release of the vessel, and that it was looking for a diplomatic resolution.

+Asked about the case, Venezuela’s Petroleum Minister Rafael Ramirez told reporters in Caracas the Venezuelan government was checking the reports.

 Oil companies have been increasingly interested in the northeastern shoulder of South America since a discovery off nearby French Guyana in 2011 that industry experts described as a game-changer for the region’s energy prospects.